Chris Henry (wide receiver): Professional career

-Criminal history and suspension
+Legal issues and suspension

 On December 15, 2005, Henry was pulled over in northern Kentucky for speeding.
 During a search, marijuana was found in his shoes.
 He was also driving without a valid driver's license or valid insurance.
 He pleaded guilty and avoided a jail sentence.

 One month later, on January 30, 2006, he was arrested in Orlando, Florida, for multiple gun charges including concealment and aggravated assault with a firearm.
 He was reported to have been wearing his #15 Bengals jersey at the time of his arrest.
 He pleaded guilty to this charge and avoided jail time.

 On April 29, 2006, Henry allowed three females under the legal drinking age (ages 18, 16 and 15) to consume alcohol at a hotel in Covington, Kentucky.
 One of the three, an 18-year-old woman, accused Henry of sexually assaulting her; she later retracted her story and was charged with filing a false police report.

 Henry was pulled over on Interstate 275 in Ohio on June 3, 2006, at 1:18 a.m. by Ohio Highway Patrol trooper Michael Shimko for suspected drunk driving.
 He voluntarily submitted to a breathalyzer test at 2:06 a.m. at the Milford Police Department and registered a .092 blood-alcohol level, .012 above the level permitted in the state of Ohio.

 On October 6, 2006, Henry was suspended by the NFL for two games for violating the league's substance abuse and personal conduct policies.
 NFL policies forbade Henry from taking part in practices; however, he was allowed to attend any team meetings.
 Henry missed the Bengals' October 15, 2006 game at Tampa Bay and their October 22, 2006 home game versus Carolina.